 But, it also adds an excitement my life previously lacked.
 And, I usually end up taking more than one risk a day anyway because risk taking is actually pleasurable.
 That’s right.
 It feels good to take risks, even if there ends up being no reward.
 Your brain will start to crave good risks as well once you start.

 A great book to help you become more open to risks is Rejection Proof, written by a guy who took 100 days of risks, and not only lived to tell about it, but found the exercise transformed him.
-Below David explains his risk of high fiving everyone on the bike path one day.

 Keep A Risk/Reward Calendar